bcrowell/dorcas/README.md

 The following is a list of the things that would require work if porting this software to a non-Unix system.

-We assume we can run the Unix fontconfig utilities fc-match and fc-query through a shell, but if that fails, then supplying an absolute pathname for the font should still work.
-(See class Font in the source code.)
+We assume we have a working fontconfig, but if that fails, then supplying an absolute pathname for the font should still work.
+Fontconfig is mainly a Unix thing, but does exist on windows.
+My current implementation uses fontconfig by shelling out to the Unix fontconfig utilities fc-match and fc-query, which won't work on windows.
+(See lib/fontconfig.rb.)

 We assume we can invoke the Unix command-line utility "unicode" through a shell.
 (See lib/string_util.rb.)

+For parallel processing, we use gnu parallel.
+(See lib/correl.rb.)

+For graphing, we shell out to the R language, although these functions are not needed for operation of the software.
+(See lib/other_interpreters.rb.)

+For rendering fonts, we shell out to a perl interpreter and use Perl's GD library.
+(See lib/other_interpreters.rb.)